 - Fining — the addition of egg whites or gelatin (among other things) to clear the wine of unwanted particles

-- Finish — the impression of textures and flavors lingering in the mouth after swallowing wine
+- Finish — the impression of textures and flavours lingering in the mouth after swallowing wine

-- Flavors — odors perceived in the mouth
+- flavours — odors perceived in the mouth

 - Foxy — a term that describes the musty odor and flavor of wines made from vitis labrusca, a common North American varietal

-- Fruity — a tasting term for wines that exhibit strong smells and flavors of fresh fruit
+- Fruity — a tasting term for wines that exhibit strong smells and flavours of fresh fruit

-- Full-bodied — a wine high in alcohol and flavors, often described as “big”
+- Full-bodied — a wine high in alcohol and flavours, often described as “big”

-- Herbaceous — a tasting term denoting odors and flavors of fresh herbs (e.g., basil, oregano, rosemary, etc.)
+- Herbaceous — a tasting term denoting odors and flavours of fresh herbs (e.g., basil, oregano, rosemary, etc.)